YuriyIvon/DatabaseBenchmark/README.md

 * `MaxValue` - maximum value in ISO-8601 format.
 Defaults to the year after the current date and time.
 * `Direction` - specifies the growth direction for generated values - `None`, `Ascending`, or `Descending`.
 If set to `Ascending`, the sequence of generated values starts from `MinValue` and grows until `MaxValue`.
 With `Descending`, it starts from `MaxValue` and goes in the opposite direction until `MinValue`.
 Default is `None`.
 * `Delta` - time interval in .NET-specific TimeSpan format, which adheres to the pattern `[days:]hours:minutes:seconds[.fractional_seconds]`.
 When `Direction` is not `None`, it determines the increment for each subsequently generated value or the maximum increment if `RandomizeDelta` is also enabled.
 If `Direction` is `None`, it specifies the fixed interval between all possible generated values.
 For example, with a `MinValue` of `2020-01-01T13:00:00`, a `MaxValue` of `2020-01-04T13:00:00`, and a `Delta` of `1.00:00:00` (one day), the utility will generate values from January 1st to January 4th, 2020, all at `13:00:00`, in random order.
 The value of `00:00:00` is allowed only when `Direction` is `None` and means no restriction on the set of generated values other than the minimum and maximum.
 The default value is `00:00:00`.
-* `DateTimeKind` - .NET DateTime kind to be used for generated values.
+* `DateTimeKind` - .NET kind to be used for generated values.
 It can be `Local`, `Utc`, or `Unspecified`.
 For database table columns of DateTime type without time zone offset, it is better to use `Unspecified`.
 Default is `Unspecified`.

 #### Finance
 Generates finance-related pieces of information.
 The following values are available for its  `Kind`  attribute: